Course Guidance and Welcome

 By post: The Theosophy Correspondence Course

 62 Queen’s Gardens, London W2 3AH, United Kingdom

 Phone: 020 7723 0688 or 07753 619 953

-The Indian paperback editions are under £3 and good value, the American hardbacks are harder wearing, at around £8.
+The Indian paperback editions are under £3 and good value, the American hardbacks are a little harder wearing, at around £8.

-A 20 part Index for filing your notes under the the topic headings is available and well recommended to file your topics, notes and answers in for future reference, the details are here.
+A 20 part Index for filing your notes is available and well recommended.
+It allows you to file the course material and your notes under the topic headings in for future reference, details here.